okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 Again - check the docs.

-To reference a parameter, you then go with `Key: !Ref Reference`
+To reference a parameter, you then go with `Key: !Ref Reference`.